rforcier2/ShiftTaker/README.md

 # Shift Taker
-A project shift board made for a store to "swap" shifts.
+A project shift board made for a company to "swap" shifts.
 Based in ReactJS and Firebase back end to store current shifts and taken shifts.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Firebase
-This project utilizes firebase to connect and share information with other authorized users on the platform.
-Currently, users can take and post shifts by email and the information will be stored until an authorized individual clears the list of shifts.
-This email can be changed.

 # Frontend:
  - ReactJS
  - Bootstrap
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Backend
  - Firebase

+## Firebase
+This project utilizes firebase to connect and share information with other authorized users on the platform.
+Currently, users can take and post shifts by email and the information will be stored until an authorized individual clears the list of shifts.
+This email can be changed.

 # Updates:
 In the works: